mathefeitosa/my-notes-with-garden/How the Immune System Works.md

 **LECTURE 15** A Critique of the Immune System, 128 The immune system has many strengths – and a few weaknesses.

-Glossary, 133

-Index, 136

----

- vii

-## Acknowledgments

-I would like to thank the following people, whose critical comments on the earlier editions were most helpful: Drs.
-Mark Dubin, Linda Clayton, Dan Tenen, Jim Cook, Tom Mitchell, Lanny Rosenwasser, and Eric Martz.
-Thanks also go to Diane Lorenz, who illustrated the first

- and second editions, and whose wonderful artwork can still be found in this book.
-Finally, I wish to thank Vicki Sompayrac, whose wise suggestions helped make this book more readable, and whose editing was invaluable in preparing the final manuscript.

 ---

 ## How to Use This Book